andrewCluey/KsPy/README.md

 ## Running KsPy

 - Clone the KsPy repository (try to clone KsPy to a system with connectivity to the physical servers BMC)
+- The script is currently hard coded to get the base ESXi iso image from one of the following locations:
+    E:\ISO\VMware-ESXi-6.7.1_S1.iso (slot 1)
+    or
+    E:\ISO\VMware-ESXi-6.7.1_S2.iso (slot 2)
 - Edit the input parameters (see below) in the '__main__.py' file
 - Run the following commend from your shell: